-Smallmouth bass fishing is expected to be good throughout the special management area year round due to great habitat.
-Anglers report catching good numbers of fish from 12-15 inches, with the vast number of fish around 8 inches and a few upwards of 20 inches!
-Expect most smallmouth bass to be in the 8-10 inch range in 2018.
+Smallmouth bass fishing is expected to be good throughout the special management area year-round due to great habitat.
+Anglers report catching good numbers of fish from 11-14 inches during 2018.
+Expect most smallmouth bass to be in the 9-12-inch range in 2019.
 Fishing near rootwads and boulders associated with the current will produce more smallmouth bass than other habitats.
 Do not be afraid to fish the pools in the springtime with traditional largemouth lures.
 Fishing towards the lower end of a floatable reach of river as opposed to the upper stretch can produce more fish as well.
 Focusing on the right habitats will be the key.
-Finally, smallmouth bass had a great spawn in 2017 post-flood which should help maintain this popular fishery.
+Finally, smallmouth bass had a great spawn in 2018 which will hopefully help this population in a few years.

-Goggle-eye fishing can also be good year round, but the 2018 population continues to decline.
-This is most likely due to the numerous floods during the past few years reducing spawning success.
-The majority of the population is currently over 6 inches in length and fish upwards of 10 inches are common in some areas of the river.
+Goggle-eye fishing can also be good year-round, but the 2019 population continues to decline.
+This is because of the floods during the past few years that reduced spawning success and a lowered the popualtion numbers.
+The majority of the population currently exceeds 6 inches in length and fish upwards of 10 inches are common in some areas of the river.
+However, limits of fish are out there to be caught.
 Goggle-eye can be caught in the pools around structure and on the channel edge of weed beds.
 Although soft plastic crayfish imitations are always the best for google-eye, they can also be caught on crankbaits in the rocky sections of the creek.

 Largemouth bass can generally be found in backwater areas and grow to over 20 inches.
+Largemouth have been doing well despite the flooding if the past few years.
 These fish are more readily caught in winter and early spring when these habitats are clear of vegetation.
 Try crankbaits, spinnerbaits or big soft plastic swim baits in these areas.